MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/install-app-guard.md

 ## Limitations and considerations

 * Application Guard for Office is a protected mode that isolates untrusted documents so that they cannot access trusted corporate resources, an intranet, the user's identity, and arbitrary files on the computer.
-As a result, if a user tries to access a feature that has a dependency on such access—for example, inserting a picture from a local file on disk—the access fails and produces a prompt like the following example.
+As a result, if a user tries to access a feature that has a dependency on such access, such as inserting a picture from a local file on disk, the access fails and produces a prompt that resembles the following example.
 To enable an untrusted document to access trusted resources, users must remove Application Guard protection from the document.

   ![Dialog box saying To help you keep safe, this feature is not available.](../../media/ag10-limitations.png)